studionone/aws-sdk-wrapper/README.md

 # AWS JavaScript SDK wrapper

+> This project is no longer maintained and should be considered deprecated.
+Please do not use it.

 This project contains wrappers for useful parts of the AWS SDK, which makes them easier to use in general projects.

 ## DynamoDB wrapper